 Dr. Lopez is available for same-day emergency care whenever you have a knocked-out tooth, broken enamel, or another type of severe oral health issue that requires immediate attention.
 He has the education and experience to perform a vast array of dental procedures in-house, meaning he’ll be able to help you stop your pain and protect your smile no matter what the circumstances are.
 Be sure to save our dental office’s contact information, so you can call right away when time is of the essence for emergency dentistry in Tucson, AZ.

-Why Choose Jay R. Lopez, DDS, PC for Emergency Dentistry?
+Why Choose Dr. Jay Lopez for Emergency Dental Care?

 How to Prevent Dental Emergencies